 How to Choose the Right Crankbait for Your Trip

-- Clear Water: Natural hues (silver, perch patterns).
+- Clear Water: Go for natural colors (silver, perch patterns).

-- Stained Water: Bright colors (chartreuse, firetiger) and rattles.
+- Stained Water: Choose bright colors (chartreuse, firetiger) coupled with rattles.

 Tactical Tips for Using Crankbaits in Fly Fishing